Killinskillz69/Nineteen69-paystring.crypto.com-/Geth-Dapp-loading-proposal.md

 - run `$ geth bundle myDappFolder/dist/`, which will create a dapp bundle from a folder, to share with others.

 - run `$ geth deploy myDappFolder/dist/` could save it to pastebin and register it in namereg.

+## Submit your Dapp
+To get early traffic to your Dapp, you can submit your Dapp to [Dapp Insight](https://dappinsight.com).
+This is a most popular Dapp analytics tool which listing all the running Dapps in the world.